 Whether or not history is doomed to repeat itself, there is always something valuable to learn from the past.
 Thanks to Netflix, finding information about historical figures and events has never been easier (or more captivating).
 A quick search for historical documentaries on the site will provide you with a variety of films on everything from world history and wars to social movements and inspirational people.

-You can learn about drag culture in New York City during the '80s, the women's movement of the '60s, the Los Angeles riots, and how the royal family came to be the cultural phenomenon it is today.
-Grab some popcorn, log in to Netflix, and press play on these historical documentaries.
+You can learn about drag culture in New York City during the '80s, the women's movement of the '60s, the Los Angeles riots, and the fascinating crimes that were committed in the Great British castles.
+Grab some popcorn and log in to Netflix, because brushing up on history has never been so entertaining.

 Take a look at the world of Harlem drag balls in Paris Is Burning.
 This Sundance Grand Jury Prize–winning historical documentary follows the lives of drag queens living in New York City during the '80s and the "houses" they created during this time as a way to form a community.
 Directed by Jennie Livingston, the film offers a unique view of race, class, gender, and sexuality through the lens of the intense competitions that were a part of this culture.